 At the World Economic Forum in Davos, Switzerland in January 2003, Bill Gates Jr. announced a $200 million dollar grant partnership between the Gates Foundation and the US National Institutes for Health to address what he called the “Grand Challenges in Global Health.”
 The fourteen “challenges”—enumerated in October of that year after the foundation’s scientific board publicly consulted with scientists and institutions around the world—focus overwhelmingly on the development of new technologies.
 How did the field of global health come to be understood largely as a problem to be solved with the right technology?
 In the face of critiques of over-medicalization in the global North and the under use of technology in the global South, the channeling of hundreds of millions of dollars annually into finding solutions to the health problems of the world’s poor may seem a welcome equalizer.
-Yet, as I show in my dissertation, "Developing to Scale: Appropriate Technology and the Making of Global Health," what may appear to be a 21st century phenomenon of techno-centrism has built heavily on an earlier movement—that in favor of appropriate technology.
+Yet, as I show in my book project, "Developing to Scale: Appropriate Technology and the Making of Global Health," what may appear to be a 21st century phenomenon of techno-centrism has built heavily on an earlier movement—that in favor of appropriate technology.

 The concept that there was an “appropriate” level of technology, between the traditional and the modern, which would lead to better social and economic development, originated in the writings of economist E.F.
 Schumacher in the mid-1960s.
 It gained considerable prominence in the 1970s, after the publication of his 1973 treatise, Small is Beautiful.
 Though different stakeholders interpreted “appropriate” differently, a relatively high-tech model eventually won out.
 I argue that the appropriate technology movement, and the model of novel technological development which gained favour among funding agencies in the 1980s, formed the techno-centric structure of the global health enterprise today.
 Though the movement itself faded into the background of donor agency’s prerogatives beginning in the mid-1980s, appropriate technology has had a lasting impact on how technology, health, and development are perceived to interact and, moreover, on how this interaction became central to defining global health and development practice today.